-Regulations require obtaining a PRIA Bottomfish permit for anyone using bottomfish gear to fish for BMUS in the EEZ around the PRIAs.
+Regulations require obtaining a PRIA Bottomfish permit for anyone using bottomfish gear to fish for bottomfish MUS in the EEZ around the PRIAs.
 Commercial fishing is prohibited within the boundaries of the Pacific Remote Islands Marine National Monument (PRIMNM).

 There is no record of coral reef or precious coral fishery permits issued for the EEZ around the PRIAs since 2008.
-Table 1 provides the number of permits issued for PRIA fisheries from 2009 to 2018.
-Historical data from were accessed from PIFSC, and data for 2018 are from the PIRO Sustainable Fisheries Division (SFD) permits program.
+Table 1 provides the number of permits issued for PRIA fisheries from 2010 to 2019.
+Historical data from were accessed from the National Oceanic and Atmospheric Administration (NOAA) Pacific Islands Fisheries Science Center (PIFSC), and data for 2018-2019 are from the Pacific Islands Regional Office (PIRO) Sustainable Fisheries Division (SFD) permits program.